eecs280staff/tutorials/docs/setup_remotessh.md

 <img src="images/remotessh_01.png" width="768px" />

 Search for "Exec Server" and disable the "Use Exec Server" option.
+This setting is needed when the remote home directory is on a network share.

 <img src="images/remotessh_02.png" width="768px" />